droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/pull-tester/tests_config.py.in - Sets, via AC_CONFIG_FILES() wizardry, some variables to be used in ./qa/pull-tester/rpc-tests.py.
 Examples include enabling ØMQ tests.

 **./qa/rpc-tests** - Regression tests to run.
-[These tests focus on high-level RPC (i.e., external-facing) functionality.](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-July/006379.html)
+[These tests focus on high-level external-facing functionality](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2014-July/006379.html), mostly related to RPC calls, but the tests also includes other test types (e.g., block serialization and various protocols).

 ./qa/rpc-tests/.gitignore - Files for Git to ignore.